anton-bushuiev/PPIformer-ICLR2024-rebuttal/README.md

 ```
 . scripts/installation/install.sh
 ```
-You may also want to download the pre-trained models for ddG prediction from [zenodo](https://zenodo.org/records/10183718).
+You may also want to download the pre-trained models for ddG prediction from [zenodo](https://zenodo.org/records/10183718) and place them under `./weights/ddg_regression`.

 Then, to reproduce the test results from the paper, you can run